BeyondLabsEY/webapp-boilerplate/README.md

 ## First use
 After cloning this repository, enter its root folder and type ```npm install``` in a terminal window.
 This will download and install all the required packages to make this application functional.

+## Structure

+### Favicon generator
+You can use [this favicon generator](https://realfavicongenerator.net/) to customize you application.
+It would help you with that little icon shown in your browser's tab.

+After you load your icon and set all the instructions, download the favicon package, unzip it and replace all files in the folder ```src/assets/favicon```.
+If necessary, update the ```favicon.js``` file according to your needs, all the magic happens there.

 ## Development environment
 Open a terminal window and type ```npm run dev```.
 This will bootstrap the application in a new browser's tab.
-For every change you make on this project, the oponed browser window will automatically update.
+For every change you make on this project, the opened browser window will automatically update.

 Now you can start coding...
 Have fun!